sdiaz1924/sdiaz1924.github.io/_posts/2021-02-07-ChicagoCarjacking.md

 <iframe src="/assets/img/interactive_maps/chicago_reported_carjack.html" height="500px" width="100%"></iframe>(Hover over the figure to get rates for each year)

 Trends for carjackings in Chicago are interesting.
 They begin to trend upwards between 2015-2017, then trend downwards between 2017-2019, and spike up dramatically in 2020.
 So where did carjackings happen in Chicago in 2020?
-They seem to have occurred disproportionately on the South and West sides of the City but the North Side has also had its fair share.
+They seem to have occurred disproportionately on the South and West sides of the City but the North Side has also had it's fair share.

 <iframe src="/assets/img/interactive_maps/chicago_reported_carjack_map.html" height="500px" width="100%"></iframe>